EmilyMayGrout/coatithon_code/code_review/README.txt

 #data for code review are in the coati subgrouping data folder on Google Drive.
 These data are put in the correct format in the preprocessing stage:

-This folder contains the gps data, id data, and metadata for each group stored as .RData and .csv files.
+This folder contains a folder for each coati group which contain the gps data, id data, and metadata stored as .RData and .csv files.
 These gps data are filtered to one gps point every 10 minutes and these data are used in the analysis scripts (they are the output of the preprocessing scripts).
 There are 2 gps files per group, one is the Eastings and Northings (xy) and the other is Latitudes and Longitudes (latlon).
+The CoatiTrioMLmatrix.csv is the genetics matrix for all groups data combined (these data are subsetted accordingly for each group in the genetics script)
 All analyses use the xy data.

 data_dir is the file directory where all the data is stored (the coati id file and the associated groups gps file